calza27/LittlepayExercise/readme.md

 Program can be run wihtout these arguments, in which case the program will prmopt the user for input for these two paths.

-There is a sample taps file provided in the data directory; taps.csv
+There is a sample input file provided in the data directory; taps.csv